Last updated on August 18th, 2024 at 04:30 pm

 Oregon Grape

 Oregon grape (mahonia) is a woody, low-growing evergreen shrub that is a solid choice for dry shade.
-Small yellow flowers are an early pollinator source in the spring, followed by dark blue berries.
+Small yellow flowers are an early pollinator source in the spring, followed by dark blue berries that are a great food source for birds.
 The leaves are glossy green and turn red or purple in the fall, but the downside is they are spiky and holly-like.

 Cotoneaster